When your mouth is dry and you all you crave is a bottle of water, try mixing in some Sea Salt next time.

 Dehydration begins to occur in your body when you lose more fluid than you are taking in.
 Your body does not have enough fluid to carry out its normal functions and begins to make mistakes.
 This is not good.

 Many experts and doctors are now recommending the use of Sea Salt to help combat dehydration in the body, just by simply adding it to your drinking water.
+Adding sea salt to your drinking water is easy, and cheap.

 But wont sea salt make me thirsty?